Is your rent fair?

 Most Affordable

-Most expensive cities for renters in America
+Most affordable cities for renters in America

 Landlords have always known what the market will bear.
 Now you do too.